Josh-Talks/josh-talks.github.io/content/sections/hero/hero.md

 cta_link: 'https://github.com/Josh-Talks/josh-talks.github.io'
 ---

-I am a 3rd year undergraduate at the University of Cambridge.
+I'm a 3rd year undergraduate at the University of Cambridge.
 Studying Information/Computer engineering and Bioengineering.